BabyFnord/update_wekan/README.md

 [WeKan](https://wekan.github.io) is an open-source kanban board.
 This script automates updating a bundle-based WeKan instance hosted on Uberspace 7.
 To install WeKan in the first place, see [this guide](https://lab.uberspace.de/guide_wekan.html).

 NOTA BENE
-This script is _work in progress_ and WeKan is frequently being updated.
-Some introduced changes to WeKan were quite problematic when run as a bundle-install on U7, the script now provides workarounds for a robust instance.
-Some previous features of the script are broken, I'll fix them when I have the time and knowledge to do so.
+This script is _work in progress_ as WeKan is frequently being updated.
+Some changes introduced to WeKan became problematic for bundle-installs on U7, this script provides some workarounds for that.
+Some extra features of the script currently are broken, I'll fix them when I have the time and knowledge to do so.

-Be aware it _might_ happen that a new version won't run at first, needs some fixes to the startup-script or whatever 🤷🏻‍♂️.
-Preventing a failover, the script puts each installed version into its own subfolder and creates a symlink `current` to be referenced elsewhere (ie. for [Document Root](https://manual.uberspace.de/web-documentroot/)).
-If a new version won't run, you can simply revert the symlink to a previous version, and run the startup-script again.
-Use at your own risk.
-Yet is is unlikely any harm would be done to an existing installation.
+It _might_ happen that WeKan introduces new features or dependencies and a new version won't run at first, needs some fixes to the startup-script or whatever 🤷🏻‍♂️.
+To prevent a failover, this script puts each installed version into its own subfolder ($HOME/wekan/wekan-{release version}/)and creates a symlink called `current` to be referenced elsewhere (ie. for [Document Root](https://manual.uberspace.de/web-documentroot/)).
+If needed, stop Wekan by typing `tmux attach` and when `tmux` shows the running script, press `CTRL+b`then `d`.
+Next you could revert the symlink to your preferred previous version, and run the startup-script again.

 ## Getting started